gumityolcu/scikit-learn-dual/doc/modules/model_evaluation.rst

 .. rubric:: Examples

 * See :ref:`sphx_glr_auto_examples_compose_plot_transformed_target.py` for
-  an example on how to use :class:`~sklearn.metrics.PredictionErrorDisplay` to visualize the prediction quality improvement of a regression model obtained by transforming the target before learning.
+  an example on how to use :class:`~sklearn_dual.metrics.PredictionErrorDisplay` to visualize the prediction quality improvement of a regression model obtained by transforming the target before learning.